Bayesian Invariance Modeling of Multi-Environment Data: Bayesian Invariant Prediction

 To build our likelihood, we also define a \textit{pooled conditional distribution} of the outcome given candidate features $x^z$, derived from the collection of local distributions.

 \begin{definition}[Pooled conditional] Given a feature selector $z$ and a collection of local distributions $\{p_e(x,y)\}_{e \in \calE}$, define the \textit{pooled conditional} as:

-\end{definition} The pooled conditional characterizes the distribution of outcome $y$ given candidate features $x^z$, based on distributions pooled across environments.
+\end{definition} The pooled conditional is a valid distribution by definition.
+It characterizes the distribution of outcome $y$ given candidate features $x^z$, pooled across environments.
 In BIP, the pooled conditional will serve as the invariant distribution of the outcome.
-Its key property is that it matches the local conditional distributions $p_e(y \mid x^z)$ simultaneously across all environments if and only if $z = z^*$.
-Therefore it will help the posterior center on the true invariant feature selector.
-We state this idea formally as follows.
+Its key property is that it matches the local conditional distributions $p_e(y \mid x^z)$ simultaneously across all environments if and only if $z$ is invariant.
+Therefore, it will help the posterior center on the true invariant feature selector.
+We state this formally below.